hmorchid/ada-project-analytixxperts2023/index.md

 Upon examining the data, we notice a particular trend regarding gender diversity.
 The curve, representing the evolution of gender representation, unfortunately, does not indicate significant progress.
 This stagnation suggests that while conversations around gender equality have become more mainstream, the translation of these discussions into tangible change within the film industry has been limited.
 On the other hand, a more hopeful narrative emerges when we consider ethnic diversity.
 Here, the graph depicts an upward trajectory, indicating a gradual but apparent increase in the representation of various ethnicities on screen.
 This trend reflects a growing acknowledgment within the industry of the importance of racial and cultural representation, and while there's still much ground to cover, it suggests a positive direction towards inclusivity.

-#### Naive analysis of the relationship between Diversity and Box Office Revenue
+#### Naive analysis of the relationship between Ethnic Diversity and Box Office Revenue

 Before starting the analysis we want to emphasize the diversity of films in our study.
 We can see on the following plot that we have indie films having less than $20M in box office revenue as well as big films.
 This ensures our insights reflect the entire film industry, not just a single segment.